donutteam/ajax-form/README.md

 # AJAX Forms
-A base class for instantiating classes for each instance of an element.
+A class that simplifies AJAX form submission.

 ## Installation
 Install the package with NPM: